Recovery Notes

 The best cold plunge tubs under £500 in the UK (2026)

-Six tubs tested at the price point most people actually buy at.
+Five tubs at the price point most people actually buy at.
 Honest rankings, build quality verdicts, and the one we'd genuinely take home.

 27 May 2026 · 5 min read · Recovery Notes